cdcrabtree/campushri/content/home/timeline.md

   certificate_url = ""
   date_start = "2019-08-01"
   date_end = ""
-  description = "This summer we will release the beta version of our Campus Human Rights Index, along with a set of tools that allow for rich, interactive exploration of the measure."
+  description = "In summer 2019 we will release the beta version of our Campus Human Rights Index, along with a set of tools that allow for rich, interactive exploration of the measure."

 [[item]]
   title = "Inaugural Campus Human Rights Conference"